 - Sometimes loafers feature a piece of leather across the vamp, which is known as a saddle

-- All loafers have a separate sole which is not the case for the majority of moccasins.
+- All loafers have a separate sole; this is not the case for the majority of moccasins.

-- Loafers have a heel which is missing in a moccasin.
+- Loafers have a heel that is missing in a moccasin.

 - Unlike moccasins, loafers lack embroidery, beading or other ornamentation on the uppers.

-The last difference is the primary reason why they, though similar in many ways, evolved into two different and distinct types of footwear.
+The last difference is the primary reason these shoes, though similar in many ways, evolved into two different and distinct types of footwear.

 History of the Loafer

-Unlike most other shoes the loafer has many origin stories.
-One of these is also said to be the moccasin thus adding to the confusion.
-However the two most popular, widely regarded and accepted theories are that they evolved from a Norwegian man who hybridized traditional Native American and Norwegian footwear and from a English royal commission of a new form of house shoe.
-While it may be rather difficult to pinpoint the exact source what is really interesting is the story and journey of its evolution.
+Unlike most other shoes, the loafer has many origin stories.
+One of these is said to be the moccasin, thus adding to the confusion.
+However, the two most popular, widely-regarded and accepted theories are that they 1) evolved from a Norwegian man who hybridized traditional Native American and Norwegian footwear and that 2) they came from an English royal commission of a new form of house shoe.
+While it may be rather difficult to pinpoint the exact source, what is interesting is the story and journey of its evolution.

-For the purpose of clarity we subdivided the history of the loafer based on types, while roughly maintaining a timeline.
+For the purpose of clarity, we subdivided the history of the loafer based on types while maintaining a rough timeline.

 The Wildsmith Loafer

-Across the pond to the United Kingdom, in 1847, Matthew and Rebecca Wildsmith established a footwear manufacturing business in London by the name of Wildsmith Shoes.
+Across the pond in the United Kingdom, Matthew and Rebecca Wildsmith established a footwear manufacturing business in London by the name of Wildsmith Shoes in 1847,.
 The mainstay of their business was making and subsequently repairing boots for the Household Cavalry, whose mounted unit, the Household Cavalry Mounted Regiment, is part of the Monarch’s official bodyguard.

-In 1926 their grandson, Raymond Lewis Wildsmith, was commissioned by King George VI, to make a country house shoe which he could wear indoor mostly with his shooting hose.
-Raymond came up with a low heeled design that did not include laces and which could be comfortably slipped on and off.
+In 1926, their grandson, Raymond Lewis Wildsmith, was commissioned by King George VI, to make a country house shoe that he could wear mostly indoors with his shooting hose.
+Raymond came up with a low-heeled design that did not include laces and which could be comfortably slipped on and off.
 The construction of this shoe had a lot in common with the moccasin.
-It is a matter of conjecture as to whether he was familiar with the moccasin or that he came up with the design on his own in response to the very specific instruction he received from his patron.
-This design soon appeared in his ready to wear collection and was initially called the 582, and then subsequently the Model 98 .
+It is a matter of conjecture as to whether he was familiar with the moccasin or if he came up with the design based on his own in response to the very specific instructions received from his patron.
+This design soon appeared in his ready-to-wear collection and it was initially called the 582; subsequently the Model 98.
 Today they are now known as the Wildsmith Loafer.
 While they were designed for indoor wear in a casual fashion, they very soon gained in popularity and began to be worn as a casual choice for outdoor wear.

 The Aurland Loafer

-At the beginning of the 20th century, Shoemaker Nils Gregoriusson Tveranger (1874-1953) introduced a loafer in the town of Aurland, Norway.
-Nils travelled to North America at the age of thirteen to learn the art of shoemaking and spent approximately seven years there.
-In 1930, he introduced a new design with heels which came to be known as the “Aurland moccasin”.
-This design was influenced by two sources, the first being the moccasins worn by the Iroquois, which he no doubt familiarised himself with during his stay in North America, and the second being the traditional moccasin like shoes worn by the fishermen in his hometown of Aurland.
+At the beginning of the 20th century, Shoemaker Nils Gregori’s son Tveranger (1874-1953) introduced a loafer in the town of Aurland, Norway.
+Nils traveled to North America at the age of thirteen to learn the art of shoemaking and spent approximately seven years there.
+In 1930, he introduced a new design with heels which came to be known as the “Aurland moccasin.”
+This design was influenced by two sources, the first being the moccasins worn by the Iroquois, which he no doubt familiarised himself with during his stay in North America, and the second being the traditional moccasin-like shoes worn by the fishermen in his hometown of Aurland.

 He slowly started marketing his design in the rest of Europe, where it became extremely popular.
-At that time, many Americans began visiting Europe where they stumbled upon these shoes and took a fancy to them.
+At that time, many Americans began visiting Europe, where they stumbled upon these shoes and took a fancy to them.
 Many of them, of course, took them back and reintroduced them to America.
-They came to the notice of the editor of Esquire magazine who in turn took up the cause of these shoes and hence they began to become familiar to Americans back home.
-In the early 1930s, (according to some sources in 1933) the Spaulding family in New Hampshire sensed a business opportunity and started making shoes based on the Aurland Moccasin.
+They came to the notice of the editor of Esquire magazine , who in turn took up the cause of these shoes and hence they began to become familiar to Americans.
+In the early 1930s, (in 1933, according to some sources) the Spaulding family in New Hampshire sensed a business opportunity and started making shoes based on the Aurland Moccasin.
 They named it the Loafer which was a generic name for slip-on shoes in America.

-Around 1940, the industrialist and Secretary of the Treasury, Arthur Gardner, bought a pair of Aurland shoes.
-Later, when he was unable to obtain them in the U.S. he made an unusual request to the Norwegian ambassador, providing him with a sketch of the “slippers”.
+Around 1940, industrialist and Secretary of the Treasury Arthur Gardner bought a pair of Aurland shoes.
+Later, when he was unable to obtain them in the U.S., he made an unusual request to the Norwegian ambassador, providing him with a sketch of the “slippers”.
 Apparently, Gardner did not know where the shoes were made, but the ambassador recognized that he must have meant Aurland shoes.
-The local mayor organized production and three months afterwards, four pairs of ”moccasins” were mailed to D.C.
+The local mayor organized production and three months afterward, four pairs of ”moccasins” were mailed to D.C.

 The Penny Loafer

-In 1936 (some sources put the date as 1934) the G.H.Bass shoe company introduced its version of the loafer, which to this day the company remains known for.
-Their design included a distinctive strip of leather (the saddle) of the shoe with a diamond shaped cut out.
+In 1936 (some sources put the date as 1934), the G.H.Bass shoe company introduced its version of the loafer, and the company is known for it to this day.
+Their design included a distinctive strip of leather (the saddle) of the shoe with a diamond-shaped cut-out.
 Their version of the loafer was named Weejuns (to sound like Norwegians – a nod to the Norwegian roots of the shoe) to differentiate them from the Spaulding loafer.
-Weejuns became extremely popular in America especially among the Prep School students in the 1950s, who coined the term Penny Loafer.
+Weejuns became immensely popular in America, especially among the Prep School students in the 1950s, who coined the term Penny Loafer.
 Legend has it that they, wishing to make a fashion statement, took to inserting a penny into the diamond shaped cut out of their Weejuns.
-An alternate theory is that two pennies was sufficient to make an emergency call in the 1930s.
-Regardless of the theory the name stuck and the G.H.Bass penny loafer has achieved the status of a classic.
+An alternate theory is that, in the 1930s, two pennies were sufficient to make an emergency telephone call.
+Regardless, the name stuck, and the G.H.Bass penny loafer has achieved the status of a classic.
 For more about Weejuns, make sure to visit Ivy Style.
-In 1937, the American brand Nettleton trademarked the term loafer for “LADIES’, MEN’S, AND BOYS’ SHOES MADE OF LEATHER, RUBBER, FABRIC, AND VARIOUS COMBINATIONS OF SUCH MATERIALS”.
+In 1937, the American brand Nettleton trademarked the term loafer for “LADIES’, MEN’S, AND BOYS’ SHOES MADE OF LEATHER, RUBBER, FABRIC, AND VARIOUS COMBINATIONS OF SUCH MATERIALS.”

 The Tassel Loafer

 It remains unclear what the roots of the tassel loafers are.
-Alan Flusser claimed tassel loafers were popular with the Ivy League set in the 1920′s though I have never seen any article, photograph, ad or illustration from that time period mentioning or showing tassel loafers.
+Alan Flusser claimed tassel loafers were popular with the Ivy League set in the 1920’s, although I have never seen any article, photograph, ad or illustration from that period mentioning or showing tassel loafers.
 Truman wore derby shoes with tassels, but he did not have tassel loafers.
-If you have any evidence regarding tassel loafers from the 1920′s, please leave a comment below!
+If you have any evidence regarding tassel loafers from the 1920’s, please leave a comment below!

-Based on evidence we have seen, it seems more plausible that after the end of the Second World War the little remembered but rather debonair American movie character Paul Lukas bought a pair of oxfords with little tassels at the end of the laces.
-On his return to America he took them to the New York shoemakers Farkas & Kovacs and asked them to make something similar.
+Based upon the evidence we have seen, it seems more plausible that after the end of the Second World War the little-remembered but rather debonair American movie actor Paul Lukas bought a pair of oxfords with little tassels at the end of the laces.
+On his return to America, he took them to the New York shoemakers Farkas & Kovacs and asked them to make something similar.
 Not fully satisfied, Lukas then took them to Lefcourt of New York and Morris Bookmakers of Beverly Hills.
-Both of them in turn, and in a twist of fate, sent on the request to the Alden Shoe Company.
+Both of them, in turn, and in a twist of fate, sent on the request to the Alden Shoe Company.
 The then President of Alden, Arthur Tarlow Sr., Came up with a slip-on pattern keeping the leather lace and tassel as a decoration.
-The Alden Shoe Co., realising the potential of the shoe, continued to experiment with the design for another year finally launching it in 1950 through Lefcourt and Morris stores.
-The Tassel Loafer as it became to be called was a success, finding favor with the sophisticated set of New York and Los Angles.
+The Alden Shoe Co., realizing the potential of the shoe, continued to experiment with the design for another year, finally launching it in 1950 through Lefcourt and Morris stores.
+The Tassel Loafer, as it became to be called, was a success, finding favor with the sophisticated set of New York and Los Angles.
 In 1957, Brooks Brothers approached Alden to make a line of tassel loafers especially for them.
 The resultant design was a tassel loafer with a decorative seam at the back part of the shoe which, to this day, remains exclusive to Brooks Brothers.

 The Gucci Loafer

-Up until Gucci designed this loafer, it was a brand merely known to insiders who appreciated saddles and quality luggage.
-The men’s loafer is also know as Model 175 and was already designed in the mid 1950′s.
-Initially it was sold for approximately $14.
+Until Gucci designed this loafer, it was a brand known merely to insiders who appreciated saddles and quality luggage.
+The men’s loafer known as Model 175 was already designed in the mid-1950’s.
+Initially, it sold for approximately $14.
 Subsequently, Gucci developed the Loafer Model 360 for women, and the very similar model 350, which was offered in seven unusual colors.
-Consequently, the fashion journalist and critic Hebe Dorsey dedicated an entire article to the shoe which was published in the International Herald Tribune, which made the shoe an overnight success.
+Consequently, the fashion journalist and critic Hebe Dorsey dedicated an entire article to the shoe which was published in the International Herald Tribune and made the shoe an overnight success.

 Since 1985, the Gucci Loafer has been part of the permanent exhibition of the Metropolitan Museum of Art in New York.

-Since loafers are casual shoes, most of them are black or blake rapid stitched, while occasionally you can also find goodyear welted loafers.
-While these are a little heavier, they offer an additional layer of cork, which makes walking in them a bit more comfortable though the shoe will also be heavier.
-For casual summer use, an unlined, blake stitched loafer might be the better choice if you don’t intend to walk overly much in them.
-On the other hand, if you are looking for a more robust multi season loafer, a goodyear welted version with leather lining is probably the better choice.
-Twice a year Gucci release a new version of their loafers, and while the summer ones are unlined, and made of very thin leather, the fall winter collection is leather lined and made of thicker leathers.
+Since loafers are casual shoes, most of them are black or Blake rapid stitched, while occasionally you can also find Goodyear welted loafers.
+While these are a little heavier, they offer an additional layer of cork, which makes walking in them a bit more comfortable, though the shoe will also be heavier.
+For casual summer use, an unlined, Blake stitched loafer might be the better choice if you don’t intend to walk much in them.
+On the other hand, if you are looking for a more robust, multi-season loafer, a Goodyear welted version with leather lining is probably the better choice.
+Twice a year Gucci releases a new version of their loafers, and while the summer ones are unlined and made of very thin leather, the fall-winter collection is leather lined and made of thicker leathers.